Lonestar137/ssm/README.md

     SSH_PASS=yourPASS
     HOST_FILE=path/to/your/file/with/hosts.json

-   Note: Environment variables can be defined anywhere your system supports but it's easier to manage from .env file as the file will override any conflicting environment variables on runtime.
+   Note: Environment variables can be defined anywhere your system supports but it's easier to manage from .env file.
+You will also have to define how to retrieve the variable in `main.py`

 By default `SSH_USER` and `SSH_PASS` will be used on all sessions unless you specify a different variable in the `hosts.csv` username and password fields.